convox/docs/docs/application/timers.md

 ### Existing Service

-One service `web` is normally running.
+One Service `web` is normally running.
 The `cleanup` timer will spawn a new process using the configuration of `web` one per minute, run the command `bin/cleanup` inside it, and terminate on completion.

 ```yaml
 services: